goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 **Sorting** - Be familiar with common sorting functions and on what kind of input data they're efficient or ineffcient.
 Think about efficiency means in terms of runtime and space used.
 For example, in exceptional cases insertion-sort or radix-sort are much better than the generic QuickSort / MergeSort / HeapSort answers.

 **Data structures** - You should study up on as many data structures as possible.
-Data structures most frequently used are arrays, linked lists, stacks, queues, hash-sets, hash-maps, hash-tables, dictionary, trees and binary trees, heaps and graphs.
+Data structures most frequently used are arrays, linked lists, stacks, queues, hash-sets, hash-maps, hash-tables, dictionary, trees and binary trees, heaps, bloom filter and graphs.
 You should know the data structure inside out, and what algorithms tend to go along with each data structure.

 **Mathematics** - Some interviewers ask basic discrete math questions.
 This is more prevalent at Google than at other companies because counting problems, probability problems and other Discrete Math 101 situations surround us.
 Spend some time before the interview refreshing your memory on (or teaching yourself) the essentials of elementary probability theory and combinatorics.
 You should be familiar with n-choose-k problems and their ilk.